-Outcomes of oral rehabilitation with dental implants in the context of cancer survivorship and impaired blood supply can increase the risk of peri-implant survivorship can have significant and positive outcomes for patients.
+Outcomes of oral rehabilitation with dental implants in the context of cancer survivorship patients.
 These outcomes go beyond the restoration of missing teeth and extend to improving overall quality of life, oral function, and psychological well-being.
-Here are some of the key outcomes associated with oral rehabilitation using dental implants in cancer
+Here are some of the key outcomes associated with oral rehabilitation using dental implants in cancer survivors.